This post may contain affiliate links.

 Imagine crispy flour tortillas, plump with melty cheese, green onions, fresh cilantro, roasted green chiles, and juicy pulled pork with those essential crispy edges.
-Serve with your favorite toppings, like: hot sauce, sour cream, diced tomato, diced onion, cilantro, sliced pickled or fresh jalapeño, Pico de Gallo and Guacamole.
+Serve with your favorite toppings, like: hot sauce, sour cream (or Lime Crema), Jalapeño Ranch dressing, diced tomato, diced onion, cilantro, sliced pickled or fresh jalapeño, Pico de Gallo and Guacamole.

 Ingredients You Need to Make Pulled Pork Quesadillas

 - Pulled Pork: Leftover pulled pork (carnitas) is ideal.
 Chicken Carnitas would also work well here.